Equivariant volume extremization and holography: Conclusions

 In the context of type IIA supergravity, we have analysed the case of D4 branes completely wrapped on a general toric four-orbifold $\Morb_4$, proving the gravitational block form of the entropy function conjectured in \cite{Faedo:2022rqx}.
 It would be very interesting to reproduce this from a field theory calculation of the partition function of five-dimensional SCFTs on $S^1\times \Morb_4$, employing the method of \cite{Inglese:2023wky} for performing localization on orbifolds.
-Finally, we have also discussed the case of D3 branes partially wrapped on a two-cycle inside $\Morb_4$, corresponding to type IIB geometries of the form AdS$_3\times M_7$, making contact with the framework of fibered GK geometries studied in~\cite{Gauntlett:2019pqg}.
+We have also analysed the case of D4 branes partially wrapped on a two-cycle inside $\Morb_4$, providing a dual field theoretic proposal for a class of solutions to massive type IIA supergravity, constructed in~\cite{Passias:2018zlm}.
+Finally, we have also discussed the case of D3 branes partially wrapped on a two-cycle inside $\Morb_4$, corresponding to type IIB geometries of the form AdS$_3\times M_7$, making contact with the framework of fibred GK geometries studied in~\cite{Gauntlett:2019pqg}.
 In particular, we have improved some of the results previously obtained in~\cite{Gauntlett:2019pqg}, by revisiting some of the examples discussed there.
 In this paper we have not discussed geometries associated to M2 and D2 branes (already briefly mentioned in \cite{Martelli:2023oqk}), which are not naturally related to four-dimensional orbifolds $\Morb_4$, but we expect that for these our method will generalize straightforwardly.
 It would be very interesting to incorporate new classes of supersymmetric geometries in our framework, such as for example AdS$_2\times M_8$ in type IIB in order to study entropy functions of AdS$_5$ black holes.
 It is tantalizing to speculate that our approach may be eventually extended to include geometries that do not necessarily contain AdS factors.